MOTOROLA AND GE

 The Pulsar II style control heads were sold in either black or off-white (now typically a faded, dirty yellow.)
 The head is connected by a flat ribbon cable to a plastic "junction box" which in turn mates to the standard mobile cable and has connections for the speaker-amplifier and certain other accessories.
 The Pulsar II radio drawers used the same connector as the Pulsar I, but require a unique and proprietary connector on the cable end as the II series requires a deeper "snout" on the connector body than the Pulsar I series does.
 The "Off Hook" switch allows dialing and listening with the handset still hung on the cradle/base assembly.
 Note that there is considerable circuitry in both the handset and the base cradle.
 The Pulsar II heads have a rudimentary memory capability and can store roaming channel sets and numbers.

-The Pulsar 100 and 120 control heads appear to have been cheaper alternatives to the Pulsar II control head.
+The Pulsar 100 and 120 are control heads only and not completely new radio systems.
+The Pulsar 100 and 120 control heads appear to have been cheaper alternatives to the Pulsar II control head and while sold during the Pulsar II production period could be retrofitted to the Pulsar I radio drawer via a new cable set.
 With mechanical manual channel switch selection and rotary dial (100) or pushbutton dial (120) these heads offered "no frills" operation with the basic Pulsar II chassis.
 They had no memory, no speaker phone and no digital displays.
 These heads were widely used by Bell operating companies such as Pacific Telephone.
 The escutcheons were available in either vertical or horizontal orientation to allow for mounting in various vehicle configurations.
 The vertical format was usually used in cars with a solid center console.

 Note that the Pulsar 100 and 120 use the same radio drawer as the Pulsar II shown above, the only difference is the control unit interface circuit board card inside the drawer unit.